Muhammad-Usman17/node-api-test/README.md

 7. USERS attempting to view things they are not allowed to do should receive the correct status code.
 8. ADMINS attempting to do things to non-existent users should receive the correct status codes.

+## Project Tools

+1. NestJS : Framework
+2. Database: MySQL
+3. UNIT TEST: JEST

 ## Project setup

+copy .env-example to root and rename it to .evn

 ```bash